IdoAmit198/NLP_236299/README.md

 Segment 3 by Ido Amit and Yaniv Wolf.

-Segment 4 by Ido Amit.
+Segment 4 by Ido Amit and Shachar Katz.